 Encounter with a troubled guy hanging out in the ravine.
+My conscience insisted loudly that I not just ignore him.
 Gave him a loaf of bread (he was hungry, he said).
 Had to summon up my courage to approach him with it, as he came down the hill toward me.
-I think men have no idea of the amount of trepidation or even fear we women carry with us on so many occasions … so routinely.
+I think men have no idea of the amount of trepidation, or even fear, we women carry with us on a regular basis.
 Recalling this in the context of other things going on on Sept.
 27/18 (Kavanaugh hearing), I recall the Margaret Atwood quote: “Men are afraid women will laugh at them.
 Women are afraid men will kill them.”
-Sigh.
+Sigh. 🙁

 Wednesday, Sept.
 26/18.